 Provost and Vice President for Academic Affairs

-The Provost and Vice President for Academic Affairs is the university’s chief academic officer and is responsible for ensuring the integrity and excellence of all academic programs and activities.
-The Vice Provost, and the deans of the academic colleges, extended learning, instructional and information technology services, and the university library, report to the Provost as do the Associate Vice President for Faculty Affairs and the Associate Vice President for CSUSM-Temecula.
-The Provost functions as the President’s designee in such matters as retention, tenure and promotion of faculty, and also acts as the administrator in charge of the campus in the absence of the President.
+The provost and vice president for Academic Affairs is the university’s chief academic officer and is responsible for ensuring the integrity and excellence of all academic programs and activities.
+The vice provost, associate vice president for Faculty Affairs, and the deans of the academic colleges, Extended Learning, Instructional and Information Technology Services, and the university library, report to the provost.
+The provost functions as the president’s designee in such matters as retention, tenure and promotion of faculty, and also may act as the administrator in charge of the campus in the absence of the president.

 Director, Institutional Planning and Analysis

 The office of Institutional Planning & Analysis (IP&A) serves as an unbiased resource for data and decision support, performs mandated data reporting (both state and federal), and leads analytic and business intelligence initiatives, which includes oversight of CSUSM’s deployment of Tableau data visualization software.